A Guide to Trickle Vents

 What is A Trickle Vent?

-In basic terms, when a window is manufactured a slot is drilled into the plastic frame and a cover is placed over it.
+In basic terms, when a window is manufactured, a slot is drilled into the plastic frame, and a cover is placed over it.
 The cover has a control on it which allows you to open and close the slot at will to let air gradually trickle into your home.

 Glazed In: The trickle vent is fitted into the glazed area along the top of the sealed glass unit.

-Framing Materials: Trickle vents can be fitted in all types of framing materials such as UPVC, timber, steel and aluminium.
+Framing Materials: Trickle vents can be fitted in all types of framing materials, such as UPVC, timber, steel and aluminium.

-Window Replacement
+Window Replacement For Effective Ventilation

 Why Do We Need Trickle Vents?

-Window VentilationThere are three main kinds of ventilation:
+There are three main kinds of ventilation:

 The main purpose of ventilation is to remove polluted air from your home and replace it with fresh air from the outside.
 Ventilation of your home is necessary to provide a healthy and comfortable environment.

-Trickle Vents and Window Security
+Trickle Vents & Window Security

-Reduce Condensation
+Reduce Condensation With Trickle Vents

 If your windows do not have trickle vents and you are replacing them then you don’t have to have trickle vents installed.
-However you might like to consider them if you –
+However, you might like to consider them if you:

-• find your home stuffy,
+• Find your home stuffy,

-• have problems with condensation,
+• Have problems with condensation,

-• or would like to increase ventilation within, for example, a bathroom or kitchen.
+• Or would like to increase ventilation within, for example, a bathroom or kitchen.

 uPVC Trickle Vents

-Get In Touch
+Get In Touch For A Full Window Installation Service

 Start Your Quote